kallaway/100-days-of-code/README.md

 ### Challenge Goals

-By day 100, I would like to have had exposure to or learned:
+At the end of this challenge i would love to have learnt the following:

 - Gsap Animation
 - Object Oriented Programming in JS